vkblog/vkblog.github.io/_posts/2018-12-27-best-books.md

 I came to Le Guin very late, but damn was this book good.
 Real good.
 You can see the influence on Harry Potter and hundreds of other childrens' books.
 This is a book for children, but it is not written to talk down to them.
 It speaks to all of us, and what it means to be human.

+**Beartown by Frederick Backman **

+I had no idea I was interested in hockey until I read this novel about small town Scandinavian life that revolves around a hockey team that's the town's only hope of survival.
+Extremely readable and extremely human.

+**A Russian Journal by John Steinbeck **

+It's obvious that Steinbeck is a good writer, but you don't really know for sure until a writer writes about something that you know a lot about.
+A Russian Journal is Steinbeck's frustrated attempt to get past the sensationalism of Russia in the headlines (sound familiar?)
+50+ years ago, and report honestly on what he sees there.

 Past favorite lists: